 - Inertial frame of reference:- Reference frame in which Newtonian mechanics holds are called inertial reference frames or inertial frames.
 Reference frame in which Newtonian mechanics does not hold are called non-inertial reference frames or non-inertial frames.

-- The average speed vav and average velocity of a body during a time interval ?t is defined as,
+of a body during a time interval ?t is defined as,

 vav= average speed